Yellow Book USA: 1966-2003

-The Group was renamed Yell in 2000 and BT restructured in 2001 and agreed to sell the Yell directory business to private equity firms Apax Partners and Hicks, Muse, Tate & Furst (today operating in Europe as Lion Capital LLP) for £2.14 billion/$3.5 billion, making it then the largest non-corporate leveraged buyout in European history.
+The Group was renamed Yell in 2000 and BT restructured in 2001 and agreed to sell the Yell directory business to private equity firms Apax Partners and Hicks, Muse, Tate & Furst for £2.14 billion/$3.5 billion, making it then the largest non-corporate leveraged buyout in European history.

-2001–2011

 Yell bought McLeodUSA, one of the largest independent directory publishers in the US, for about $600 million in 2002 and floated on London's FTSE in 2003.

-In May 2005, Yell announced the acquisition of TransWestern Publishing, US directory publisher.
-The company announced the purchase of the publisher and its holding company, TransWestern Holdings L.P., from a consortium of private equity firms (Thomas H. Lee Partners and CIVC Partners) for $1.575 billion (£829 million).
-The deal went through later in the year.

-With the 2003 merger of McLeodUSA business and TransWestern's presence in 25 states, Yellowbook USA, Yell's subsidiary, became the fifth largest directory publisher in the United States.
-TransWestern had been acquired by CIVC Partners in 1993 and was used as a vehicle for additional acquisitions of smaller directories publishers in the western US.
+With the 2003 merger of McLeodUSA's business and TransWestern's presence in 25 states, Yellowbook USA, Yell's subsidiary, became the fifth largest directory publisher in the United States.
+TransWestern had been acquired by CIVC Partners in 1993 and was used for additional acquisitions of smaller directory publishers in the western US.
 In 1997, TransWestern completed a leveraged recapitalization in which Thomas H. Lee Partners and Providence Equity Partners acquired a 60% interest in the company, with CIVC retaining a minority interest.
-In 2001, TransWestern acquired Texas-based WorldPages.com, Inc., a leading print and Internet yellow pages publisher listed on the New York Stock Exchange for $215 million.
-At the time, TransWestern was the second largest independent publisher of directories.
+In 2001, TransWestern acquired Texas-based WorldPages.com, Inc., a print and Internet yellow pages publisher listed on the New York Stock Exchange for $215 million.
+At the time, TransWestern was the second-largest independent publisher of directories.